harlongbironghang355-ctrl/habit_tracker/product_backlog.md

 # Product Backlog - Habit Tracker App

 This backlog contains all user stories for the Habit Tracker App.
-It is organized by exercises and prioritized to guide development.
+It is organized by exercises and feature sections to guide development and sprint planning.

 ---